Black-box Safety Analysis and Retraining of DNNs based on Feature Extraction and Clustering: The Approach

 Figure \ref{fig:step1} depicts the stages composing Step 1.
 We provide further details about each stage in the following subsections.
 Steps 2 and 4 are described last.
-Steps 3 and 5 are not further described because standard practice.
+Steps 3 and 5 are not further described because they are standard practice.